SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/seo.md

 ---
 title: Improve SEO
 uid: dp-seo
-description: How to improve your App Store SEO in the SuperOffice developer portal.
+description: How to improve your App Store SEO in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 04.28.2022
-keywords: devportal, app store, SEO so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, app store, SEO so.topic: howto so.version: so.envir: cloud